 The Type II Commands are the Read Sector and Write Sector commands.
-Prior to loading the Type II Command into the Command Register, the computer must load the Sector Register with the desired sector number.
-Upon receipt of the Type II command, the busy status bit is set.
-If the E flag = 1 the command will execute after a 30 msec delay.
+Prior to loading the Type II Command Into the Command Register, the computer loads the Sector Register with the desired sector number.
+Upon receipt of the Type II command, the Busy Status bit is set.
+If the E flag = 1 the command executes after a 30 msec delay.

-When an ID field is located on the disk, the WD1770 compares the Track Number on the ID field with the Track Register.
+When an ID field is located on the disk, the WD177X-00 compares the Track Number on the ID field with the Track Register.
 If there is not a match, the next encountered ID field is read and a comparison is again made.
-If there was a match, the Sector Number of the ID field is compared with the Sector Register.
-If there is not a Sector match, the next encountered ID field is read off the disk and comparisons again made.
-If the ID field CRC is correct, the data field is then located and will be either written into, or read from depending upon the command.
-The WD1770 must find an ID field with a Track number, Sector number, and CRC within four revolutions of the disk, otherwise, the Record not found status bit is set (Status Bit 4) and the command is terminated with an interrupt (INTRQ).
+If there is a match, the Sector Number of the ID field is compared with the Sector Register.
+If there is no Sector match, the next encountered ID field is read off the disk and comparisons again made.
+If the ID field CRC is correct, the data field is located and is either written into, or read from, depending upon the command.
+The WD177X-00 finds an ID field with a Track number, Sector number, and CRC within four revolutions of the disk, or, the Record Not Found Status bit is set (Status Bit 4) and the command is terminated with an INTRQ.

-Each of the Type II Commands contains an (m) flag which determines if multiple records (sectors) are to be read or written, depending upon the command.
-If m=0, a single sector is read or written and an interrupt is generated at the completion of the command.
-If m=1, multiple records are read or written with the sector register internally updated so that an address verification can occur on the next record.
-The WD1770 will continue to read or write multiple records and update the sector register in numerical ascending sequence until the sector register exceeds the number of sectors on the track or until the Force Interrupt command is loaded into the Command Register, which terminates the command and generates an interrupt.
+Each of the Type II Commands contains an millag which determines II multiple records (sectors) are road or written, depending upon the command.
+If m = 0, a single sector is read or written and an interrupt is generated at the completion of the command.
+If m = 1, multiple records are read or written with the Sector Register Internally updated so that an address verification occurs on the next record.
+The WD177X-00 continues to read or write multiple records and updates the Sector Register in numerical ascending sequence until the Sector Register exceeds the number of sectors on the track or until the Force interrupt Command is loaded into the Command Register, which terminates the command and generates an interrupt.

-For example: If the WD1770 is instructed to read sector 27 and there are only 26 on the track, the sector register exceeds the number available.
-The WD1770 will search for 5 disk revolutions, interrupt out, reset busy, and set the record not found status bit.
+For example: If the WD177X-00 is instructed to read sector 27 and there are only 26 on the track, the Sector Register exceeds the number available.
+The WD177X-00 searches for 5 disk revolutions, interrupts out, resets Busy, and sets the Record Not Found Status Bit.